Elvis Andrus Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.56 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks have a 4.55 team ERA that ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 192 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (193 total, 1.2 per game).

-- The right-hander's last time out was on Sunday, Sept.
-17 against the Chicago Cubs, when he went four innings, surrendering three earned runs while giving up five hits.
+- His last time out came on Friday against the New York Yankees, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while allowing eight hits.

-- The 30-year-old has put together a 6.81 ERA and 7.8 strikeouts per nine innings across 17 games this season, while giving up a batting average of .287 to opposing hitters.
+- The 24-year-old has put together a 6.08 ERA and 8.6 strikeouts per nine innings in 18 games this season, while allowing a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.